chimaera66/DNA-autosomal-superkit-creator/README.md

 ## TODO list
 ### Superkit Creator
-- [X] Add support for the latest MyHeritage file format
+- [ ] Add option to output the same nr of SNPs with the exact RSID for each company
 - [ ] Add support for the latest TellMeGen file format
 - [ ] Improve company detection "algorithm"
-- [ ] Add correct filenames for the superkits?
+- [ ] Add correct filenames for the superkits
+- [X] Add support for the latest MyHeritage file format

 ### DNA File Analyzer
+- [ ] Add support for the latest TellMeGen file format
 - [X] Add support for the latest MyHeritage file format
-- [ ] Add support for the latest TellMeGen file format